ArchiveBox/docs/Setting-up-Authentication.md

 <br/>

+> [!TIP]
+> Bearer Tokens are the recommended method for the best balance of security and convenience.

 ### API Bearer Token Authentication

-> [!TIP]
-> Bearer Tokens are the recommended method for the best balance of security and usability.

 Pass `Authorization=Bearer YOURAPITOKENHERE` as a request header.